pipalacademy/pipal.in/templates/_trainers/anand.md

   Anand Chitipothu

 bio:
-  Anand is a software consultant and trainer based in Visakhapatnam.
-He has over 15 years of experience in architecting and developing variety of software applications.
+  Anand has been crating beatiful software since a decade and half.
+He's now building a data science platform, [rorodata](http://rorodata.com/), which he recently co-founded.
+He regularly conducts advanced programming courses through Pipal Academy.

   He is co-author of [web.py](http://webpy.org), a micro web framework in Python.
 He has worked at Strand Life Sciences and Internet Archive.

 links: